Chemical Reviews

 Chemical Reviews is peer-reviewed scientific journal published twice per month by the American Chemical Society.
 It publishes review articles on all aspects of chemistry.
-It was established in 1924 by William Albert Noyes (University of Illinois). the editor-in-chief is Sharon Hammes-Schiffer.
+It was established in 1924 by William Albert Noyes (University of Illinois).
+The editor-in-chief is Sharon Hammes-Schiffer.

 Abstracting and indexing

 The journal is abstracted and indexed in Chemical Abstracts Service, CAB International, EBSCOhost, ProQuest, PubMed, Scopus, and the Science Citation Index.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 60.622.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 55.8.

+Journal ranking summary

+Based on the latest announced rankings, Chemical Reviews is positioned among the top journals in the field of chemistry across multiple citation databases.
+The following table summarizes its performance across Scopus and Web of Science.